Generative Machine Learning for Multivariate Angular Simulation: Generative methods

-For implementing the deep learning methods, we use the popular \texttt{pytorch} framework \citep{paszke_pytorch_2019}.
-We use the \texttt{zuko} package \citep{rozet2022zuko} for implementation of the normalizing flow methods and the \texttt{flow\_matching} \citep{lipman_flow_2024} package for the FM models.
-Note that once each of the deep approaches have been trained, it is straightforward to generate as many `new' angular observations as is required.
-Code with the implementation of all methods, alongside example notebooks is available as supplementary material.
-For smaller data sizes ($\sim$ $1\ 000$ samples), the training of each neural network model takes less than a couple of minutes, whilst for medium sized data sets ($\sim$ $10\ 000$ samples) training time lies in the order of 10 minutes and 1-2 hours for large data sets ($\sim$ $100\ 000$ samples) on a T4 GPU.
-Training times are slightly slower, but not unfeasibly so, on a CPU.
+For implementing the deep learning methods, we use \texttt{pytorch} \citep{paszke_pytorch_2019}.
+We use the \texttt{zuko} package \citep{rozet2022zuko} to support implementation of the normalizing flows and the \texttt{flow\_matching} \citep{lipman_flow_2024} package for the FM models.
+The GAN models were implemented by the authors directly in \texttt{pytorch}.
+Once each of the deep learning approaches has been trained, it is straightforward to generate large samples of angular observations.
+Code with the implementation of all methods, alongside example notebooks, is available as supplementary material.
+For smaller data sizes ($\sim$ $1\ 000$ samples), the training of each neural network model takes less than a couple of minutes, while for medium ($\sim$ $10\ 000$ samples) and large ($\sim$ $100\ 000$ samples) sized data sets, training times are in the order of 10 minutes and 1--2 hours, respectively, on a T4 GPU.
+Training is slightly slower, but not infeasibly so, on a CPU.

 We use the R \texttt{movmf} package \citep{hornik_movmf_2014} for fitting the mixture of vMF distributions.
 We allowed the number of mixture components to vary for each of the copula examples introduced in Section~\ref{sec:simulation} and used BIC values to select the `optimum' number in each case.
-Comparing the selected $K$ values, we found that fixing $K=100$ appeared to offer adequate flexibility to capture the wide range of dependence structures across two dimensions ($d = 5$ and $d=10$).
-As for the neural networks, the architecture could be optimised for each individual case (e.g., using BIC minimisation), but this would be computationally expensive in general and would give the vMF mixture model an unfair advantage over the deep learning approaches.
+Comparing the selected $K$ values, we found that fixing $K=100$ appeared to offer a reasonable trade-off (i.e., enough flexibility without being over-parameterised) for capturing the wide range of dependence structures across two dimension sizes ($d = 5$ and $d=10$).
+As for the neural networks, the architecture could be optimised for each individual case (e.g., using BIC minimisation), but this would be computationally expensive in general and bespoke optimisation would give the vMF mixture model an unfair advantage over the deep learning approaches.
 Therefore, for the sake of comparison, we keep the tuning parameters fixed for each of the considered angular simulation approaches.
 Furthermore, for obtaining vMF parameter estimates, we run the EM algorithm for 10 iterations, as suggested by default in \citet{hornik_movmf_2014}; this appeared sufficient to achieve convergence for all parameters without too large a computational cost.